List of The Chosen characters: Ramah

 Portrayed by Yasmine Al-Bustami, Ramah is a former vintner from Tel Dor, the partner of Thomas, and one of the women helping Jesus's ministry.
-She first appears alongside Thomas as one of the wine providers at the Wedding at Cana, later joining Jesus and his followers alongside her partner.
-She is killed in season 4 by Quintus, and Jesus declines to resurrect her because it is "not her time."

 While many parts of Ramah's character and arc were added for the show, she represents the many women who helped Jesus's ministry and was featured as a major character to provide emotional depth to the series.
 Her death sparked controversy among audiences, though Jenkins and his wife deemed the plot point necessary to spark discussion on a recurring theme in Christianity and other faiths.

 Mary of Nazareth

-Portrayed by Vanessa Benavente, Mary of Nazareth is the earthly mother of Jesus, the widowed wife of Joseph, the daughter of Joachim of Nazareth, and one of the women helping Jesus's ministry.
+Portrayed by Vanessa Benavente, Mary is the earthly mother of Jesus, the widowed wife of Joseph, the daughter of Joachim of Nazareth, and one of the women helping Jesus's ministry.
 She is a relative of the couple, Elizabeth and Zechariah, and the aunt of John the Baptizer.

 Sara Anne recurs as a younger Mary.